-'''

-$ python -m screed.dump_to_fasta <path to fastq db> <converted fasta file>
+\$ python -m screed.ToFasta <path to fastq db> <converted fasta file> if the screed module is in your PATH.

-'''

 As above, the name and sequence attributes are directly dumped from the FASTQ database to the FASTA file with the sequence line wrapping to 80 characters.